ionelmc/django-easyfilters/docs/overview.rst

 applied to it, as defined by BookFilterSet and the information from the query string (request.GET).

-The ``booksfilter`` item has been added, in order for the filters to be displayed on the template.
+The ``booksfilter`` item has been added to the context in order for the filters to be displayed on the template.

 Then, in the template, just add ``{{ booksfilter }}`` to the template. books.
 You can also use pagination e.g. using django-pagination: